-It requires disconnecting the low-pressure return hose and directing it into a bucket or drain pan.
+- Disconnect the low-pressure return hose and direct it into a bucket or drain pan.
 You probably will need a length of hose to reach the pan.

-Then, someone starts the engine and turns the steering wheel as far as it goes in both directions.
+- Then, have someone start the engine and turn the steering wheel as far as it goes in both directions.
 This will pump old fluid into the drain pan.

 While flushing the system completely is best, you’ll inevitably run into hurdles.

-Granted, it won’t remove all the old fluid, like flushing the system will, but you’ll get most of it.
+While this procedure won’t remove all the old fluid, like flushing the system will, it will remove most of it.
 And it’s much easier and cleaner.

 - Place some rags around the fluid reservoir and place a catch can nearby.